0. Introduction

 XXX has planned and implemented the monitoring, measurement, analysis and evaluation processes needed:

-• to ensure conformity of quality management system, and
+- to ensure conformity with the quality management system, and

-Documented information are maintained for monitoring , measurement , analysis and evaluation , which includes customer satisfaction, meeting the planned time frame for services, complaints, effectiveness of the actions taken on risks & opportunities, performance of external providers.
-Measurement and analysis are performed at least once in a year.
+Documented information is maintained for monitoring, measurement, analysis and evaluation, which includes customer satisfaction, meeting the planned time frame for services, complaints, the effectiveness of the actions taken on risks & opportunities, and the performance of external providers.
+Measurement and analysis are performed at least once a year.
 XXX plans and implements the monitoring, measurement, analysis, and improvement process needed to ensure conformity of the Quality Management System to the requirements of this specification and to continually improve the effectiveness of the Quality Management System.
-Quality Management System Monitoring, Measurement, Analysis, and Improvement include determination of applicable methods, including techniques for the analysis of data, and the extent of their use.
+Quality Management System Monitoring, Measurement, Analysis, and Improvement include the determination of applicable methods, including techniques for the analysis of data, and the extent of their use.

 6.2 MONITORING, MEASURING, AND IMPROVING